wearefuze/spina-articles/README.md

 # Getting Started

-This is a News plugin for Spina CMS.
+This is a News/Blog plugin for Spina CMS based on articles.

 ```
-gem 'spina-articles', path: '/path/to/the/project'
+gem 'spina-articles'
 ```

-Make sure you run the migration installer to get started.
+Run the migration installer to get started.

 ```
 rails g spina_articles:install